 The OSHA National Emphasis Program for Combustible Dust

 The Combustible Dust National Emphasis Program is an OSHA instructional directive.
 Its focus established policies and procedures to inspect workplaces that create, produce, or handle combustible dusts—those types of dusts that may cause a deflagration, explosion or other fires.
 OSHA’s National Emphasis Programs (NEPs) are temporary programs that allow the agency’s resources to focus on a particular hazard or on high-hazard industries on local, regional or national levels.
 The Combustible Dust NEP was first issued in 2007, and reissued and expanded upon in 2008 after the Imperial Sugar Refinery incident, with additional changes made to it in 2015.

 The purpose of the Combustible Dust NEP is to inspect facilities that generate or handle combustible dusts that pose a deflagration or other fire hazard.
-However, the NEP is but a set of instructions that contain policies and procedures for inspecting workplaces that generate or handle combustible dusts.
+However, the NEP is but a set of instructions that contain policies and procedures for inspecting workplaces that generate or handle combustible dust.
 OSHA can inspect facilities in any industry where a hazard from combustible dust exists, but under the Combustible Dust NEP directive it cannot specifically cite a company for violations because emphasis programs are not standards or laws.
-What the NEP does allow OSHA to do is inspect premises with potential combustible dust hazards and to enforce combustible dust safety with OSHA other standards found in Title 29 CFR, Part 1910 and in the General Duty Clause which requires companies to provide a safe, healthy workplace for their employees.
+What the NEP does allow OSHA to do is inspect premises with potentially combustible dust hazards and enforce combustible dust safety with OSHA’s other standards found in Title 29 CFR, Part 1910 and in the General Duty Clause which requires companies to provide a safe, healthy workplace for their employees.

 NFPA Standards for Limiting Explosion Risks